stephen-ics/haskell/app/LambdaCalculus/LambdaCalculus.md

 ```
     Y(F) = F(Y(F))
 ```
-- Using a bit of lambda calculus, we can wrap the call to Y in a lambda abstraction, though not the full Y Combinator, this equation expresses the recursive behavior of the Y combinator
+- However, this would result in an infinite loop where the function 'Y' immediately calls itself infinitely
+- To prevent this, we could pass the execution of recursion as an argument, creating a higher order function
 ```
     Y(F) = F(λx.(Y(F))(x))
 ```
+- Using delayed recursion, the recursive function is now only invoked when the argument 'x' is passed into the newly created lambda abstraction
-- Now, when the function 'Y' is invoked. it calls the function 'F', passes it λx.(Y(F))(x) which is equivalent to the fixed point, this can be represented in JavaScript as
+- Now, when the function 'Y' is invoked, it calls the function 'F' and passes in λx.(Y(F))(x) which is equivalent to the fixed point, it is just wrapped in an unnamed lambda expression to allow for a more controlled recursion
 ```javascript
     function Y(f) { return F(function (x) { return (Y(F)) (x) ; } ) ; }
 ```
+- By recursively applying 'Y(F) = F(λx.(Y(F))(x))', the Y combinator searches for a value 'x' such that 'F(x) = x', this is achieved by using self-referencing and recursion
-- Though this function finds the fixed point of a functional, the 'Y' calls itself recursively and hence recursion has not really be eliminated yet, it has just been moved into the function 'Y'
+- It is important to note that the 'Y' calls itself recursively and hence recursion has not really be eliminated yet, it has just been moved into the function 'Y'
-- Using the U combinator, it is possible to eliminate recursive calls inside the Y combinator, which, with a couple more transformations get us
+- Using the U combinator (which I will not be going into), it is possible to eliminate recursive calls inside the Y combinator, which, with a couple more transformations get us
 ```
     Y = (λh.λF.F(λ x.((h(h))(F))(x))) (λh.λF.F(λ x.((h(h))(F))(x)))
 ```
 - Note that no reference to Y is made
+- On the next section, we will dive deeper into _how_ the recursive calls work in the Y Combinator itself

 ## Applying the Y Combinator

 - The Y Combinator is defined as
 ```
     Y = λR.(λx.(R(xx))λx.(R(xx)))